Panama Activities

 Earth

-Emberá Community
+Wounaan Community

 Level of Difficulty: Moderate

 What to bring: Comfortable clothing, walking shoes, insect repellent, water and camera.
+Optional cash to buy some tribal souvenirs.

 Hiking Trails

-Duration: 20 minutes to 1 hour | Level of Difficulty: Easy to Moderate | What to bring: Hiking shoes, comfortable clothing, sunblock, water
+What to bring: Hiking shoes, comfortable clothing, sunblock, water

 The Pipeline Road